PBR Global Cup: Competition format

-Competitors earn money based on their team's performance.
-First place splits $400,000 among themselves while the last place team earns $42,000.
-The individual rider who scores the most points combining his multiple rides gets a bonus, while the rider with the highest-scored individual ride also gets a bonus.
+Competitors earned money based on their team's performance.
+First place split $400,000 among themselves while the last place team earned $42,000.
+The individual rider who scored the most points combining his multiple rides received a bonus, while the rider with the highest-scored individual ride also received a bonus.

 Annual events

 2017 inaugural event

 The competition format for the inaugural event was very different from a traditional bull riding event.
 There were two days of competition.
 Each team attempted to score up to 14 qualified rides.
 The winning team was decided by the highest combined score.
 Coaches made all the riding decisions.
 The winning team was determined by points.
 Each qualified ride was judged up to 100 points.
 The total of all qualified ride points was combined for the total points earned.
 The team with the highest number of points became the winner, in this case, Team USA had the most points with 1,026.75 points.
 Team USA's riders rode 12 bulls out of 18 total outs (trips out of the bucking chute) and had one disqualification for a bulls ridden ratio of 12-18-1 (qualified rides-outs-disqualified).
 For first place they earned the top prize money of $400,000 and, of course, the Canadian horn piece of the Global Cup Trophy.

 In 2017, the inaugural event was hosted from November 9 through 11 at Rogers Place in Edmonton, Alberta, Canada.
 The event paid out the second largest prize amount in North America, with only the PBR World Finals paying out more.
 By the end of the event, Team USA had become the winner.
 Team USA consisted of 2016 PBR World Champion Cooper Davis, Derek Kolbaba, Brennon Eldred, Cole Melancon, Stormy Wing, 2009 PBR Rookie of the Year Cody Nance, 2012 PRCA Champion Bull Rider Cody Teel and was coached by two-time PBR World Champion Justin McBride.